 For Headliner Highlight 17, we hear from Steven Daws of Walking With Anxiety.
 Check it out!

-And I started off with a written blog and I’ve now progressed to a podcast, which I’m really enjoying.
+And I started with a written blog, and I’ve now progressed to a podcast, which I’m really enjoying.

 Why did you start podcasting?

-Well part of it is because of the fact that I’ve had anxiety and mental health problems for such a long time.
-When I was younger, when I was growing up, it was before the internet, which really shows you how old I am, there wasn’t really anything there to help people, to show people or to describe mental illness or how to deal with mental illness.
+Well, part of it is because I’ve had anxiety and mental health problems for such a long time.
+When I was younger, when I was growing up, it was before the internet, which really shows you how old I am.
+There wasn’t really anything there to help people, to show people or to describe mental illness or how to deal with mental illness.

 There wasn’t really any information out there to help people or support people.
-And now that there is the internet, now there is podcasting, it’s such a fantastic medium for sharing information and sharing stories, that I wanted to make sure that other people growing up weren’t in the same situation I was in.
-That there was information and help and support out there for people with mental illness.
+And now there is the internet.
+Now there is podcasting.
+It’s such a fantastic medium for sharing information and sharing stories that I wanted to make sure that other people growing up weren’t in the same situation.
+There is information and help and support out there for people with mental illness.

 What do you do to share & promote your episodes?

-I do it through several ways, social media being the main one.
-I’m on Facebook, Twitter and Instagram.
+I do it in several ways, social media being the main one.
+I’m on Facebook, Twitter, and Instagram.

 I also try to use Podcoin, which is an app that I recently found which you can promote your podcast on.
 I’ve got some real traction from that, so I’m really enjoying using that.